m-reza-rahman/jakartaee-docker/kubernetes-clustering/README.md

    kubectl create -f javaee-cafe.yml
    ```

-* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>:9080/javaee-cafe`:
+* Get the External IP address of the Service, then the application will be accessible at `http://<External IP Address>/javaee-cafe`:
    ```
-   kubectl get svc javaee-cafe
+   kubectl get svc javaee-cafe --watch
    ```
-   > **Note:** It may take a few minutes for the load balancer to be created.
+  It may take a few minutes for the load balancer to be created.
+When the external IP changes over from *pending* to a valid IP, just hit Control-C to exit.

    > **Note:** Use the command below to find the assigned IP address and port if you are running Kubernetes locally on `Minikube`: